This tutorial provides frequently asked MongoDB interview questions and answers with explanations to help you prepare for the MongoDB interview.

 MongoDB is a document-based NoSQL database with features like sharding, partitioning, indexing, hierarchical data storage, and scalability with ease of performance tuning for large unstructured data storage in a format similar to JSON.

 Written in C++, MongoDB runs on free RAM space and does not support primary – foreign key relationships.
-It is highly available, document-oriented, easily scalable and offer high performance for unstructured, complex and large data set such as logs or social media posts, chats, images, and videos.
+It is highly available, document-oriented, easily scalable, and offers high performance for unstructured, complex, and large datasets such as logs or social media posts, chats, images, and videos.

 All the commonly asked questions related to MongoDB have been covered with real-time examples and scenarios in this tutorial.